simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_event_interface_base.md

 **[Parameters]**

 - `handler`: _Handler
-  - Callable would be called when event is dispatched.
+  - Callable that this instance calls when dispatching.
 - `handlers_dict`: dict
-  - Dictionary to be set handler's data.
+  - Dictionary that this instance sets a handler's data.
 - `options`: dict or None
-  - Optional arguments dictionary to be passed to handler.
+  - Optional arguments dictionary that this instance passes to a handler.

 ### `_unbind_all_mouse_events` method docstring

-Unbind specified all mouse event type's event.<hr>
+Unbind specified all mouse event type's events.<hr>

 **[Parameters]**